Lipa Schmeltzer: "The Big Event" controversy

 In February 2008, a large amount of publicity was generated for a concert at Madison Square Garden's WaMu Theater in New York City featuring Schmeltzer and Shloime Gertner, under the playbill "The Big Event".
 On 20 February, a full-page notice was printed in the Hamodia, the most prominent Haredi newspaper.
-The notice stated that it was "a serious prohibition to attend or perform" at the concert which would lead to "ribaldry and lightheadedness" and added that it was "forbidden to hire these singers to sing at any party, celebration or charity event".
+The notice stated that it was "a serious prohibition to attend or perform" at the concert that would lead to "ribaldry and lightheadedness" and added that it was "forbidden to hire these singers to sing at any party, celebration or charity event".

 Following speculation over whether Schmeltzer would cancel the concert due to the ban, on 26 February it was confirmed that he was canceling his performance.
 He was quoted by The New York Times as saying, "I have a career, I have a wife and kids to support, I have a mortgage to pay, I have to get out of the fire".
 At the same time, Schmeltzer pulled out of a concert scheduled for later that month in London with other singers.

 In an interview in June 2008, Schmeltzer stated: "I made a Kiddush Hashem and I don’t regret it.
 But if I had known the truth about how things were presented to the gedolei hatorah, I would not have cancelled the concert."
 Schmeltzer said that "Many gedolei hatorah have told me that people came to them with false information regarding my concert: they said it would have mixed dancing or mixed seating."

 In 2009, one of the most prestigious rabbis who signed the document, Rabbi Shmuel Kamenetsky, told The Jewish Star newspaper that he had no problem with Lipa: "As far as I know he is an ehrliche Yid [a truly devout Jew]."

 Three months after the controversy, Schmeltzer released his next album, titled A Poshiter Yid (A Simple Jew), with a cover image and songs that portrayed him as a tradition-minded, Torah-observant Jew instead of the rock idol portrayed by the ban.
 Since that release, Schmeltzer's concert and recording schedules have increased.

 Shortly after the cancellation of "The Big Event", promoters began planning another concert with the scaled-down name "The Event", which went off without controversy before a sell-out crowd at Madison Square Garden's WaMu Theater on March 1, 2009.
 Later the same year, Aderet Records released a double CD and DVD of "The Event".